 Over the last 15 years, the majority of Marshall University geology graduates have found employment in environmental, engineering, and geotechnical companies.
-In the past decade, increased demand and prices for oil and natural gas have accelerated hiring of geology graduates by the petroleum industry, with starting salaries of $62,000 (B.S. in Geology).
+In the past decade, increased demand and prices for oil and natural gas, as well as for clean energy, have accelerated hiring of geology graduates by the petroleum industry, with starting salaries of $62,000 (B.S. in Geology).
 Median salary for students with a M.S. in Geology degree are $100,000 – 110,000.

-Demand for geologists is expected to continue to rise with the addition of 135,000 openings over the next six years (through 2022).
+Demand for geologists is expected to continue to rise by 7% with the addition of 3,100 openings per year over the next ten years (through 2030).

-Moreover, a recent study suggests Geology students are the happiest on college campuses.
+Moreover, a study in 2015 suggests Geology students are the happiest on college campuses.

 For more information on careers in Geosciences download the Status of Recent Geoscience Graduates PDF from the American Geosciences Institute (AGI).